MrLogiousBanana/Desktops_needs_a_Rething/README.md

 ### 🧾Chapter 3 recap

 The classification turns the vague “apps behave weirdly” into concrete classes with different lifecycles: what must live only as a window, what may stay in the background, and what should be a service without UI at all.
 This sets the rules of the game and lets us discuss constraints without taste wars.
-Next comes the main question: how do we make these rules work not by “agreement,” but technically—at the OS level and through its APIs?
+Next comes the main question: how do we make these rules work not by “agreement,” but technically—at the OS level and through its APIs?<br><br><br>

 ## 🔸Chapter 4.
 How the operating system should change